tophat2d/tophat/README.md

 # tophat

-Tophat is a 2d game engine focused on minimalism.
-It tries to construct abstraction, but to nor rely on them.
-[Umka](https://github.com/vtereshkov/umka-lang), astatically typed scripting language is used for making games, however in speed critical places, you can use c (all engine interactions are done through umka).
+Tophat is a 2d game engine focused on minimalism using [Umka](https://github.com/vtereshkov/umka-lang), a statically typed scripting language for scripting.
+Games can however be extended with c.

 Tophat is currently going through a big rework.
 I don't advise to use it for a project as there will be a lot of breaking changes.
 See the progress [here](./rewrite.md).